yezero/sandstorm/docs/administering/email.md

 Then, be sure to use an SMTP provider to configure that domain and your DNS provider to configure SPF/DKIM records.

-## Receiving email into Sandstorm grains
+## Receiving email into Thurly grains

-To allow Sandstorm grains to receive email, you need to do the following.
+To allow Thurly grains to receive email, you need to do the following.

 - **Set up DNS for a domain:** Configure DNS so that other computers know how to deliver email to your server.

-- **Configure port 25 on your server:** When email messages arrive on inbound port 25, they must reach Sandstorm.
-Sandstorm will then route them to any specific grain.
+- **Configure port 25 on your server:** When email messages arrive on inbound port 25, they must reach Thurly.
+Thurly will then route them to any specific grain.

 ### Aside: How to test your configuration

 One great way to test inbound email is to use the Roundcube app.
 To do that:

 - Install [Roundcube](https://apps.sandstorm.io/app/0qhha1v9ne1p42s5jw7r6qq6rt5tcx80zpg1f5ptsg7ryr4hws1h)
-  from the Sandstorm app market into an account on your Sandstorm server.
+  from the Thurly app market into an account on your Thurly server.

 - Click **Create a mailbox** from Roundcube's app details page on your server.